 Dulcify emerged from his winter sojourn a different racehorse.
 Two stablehands had journeyed to Murbko to give Dulcify some pre-training exercise after his fortnight of rest and recreation in the sunshine before sending him back to Angaston.
 There was a discernible buzz about Lindsay Park in those first weeks of August when Dulcify began to gallop seriously.
 The horse had developed wonderfully since his appearance at Randwick on Easter Monday.
 Peter Hayes, the stable foreman for his father at the time, remarked: “He was a will of the wisp then, being lightly-framed, but now he has got muscles on his muscles and he is incredibly strong.”
 Big things were expected.
 Lindsay Park had another four-year-old in work also being aimed at the Melbourne Cup in Moon Hawk, a useful handicapper who had finished second in the 1979 Adelaide Cup behind Panamint.
 The pair were like chalk and cheese.

 The official margins were seven lengths to Shivaree in second place with a further four lengths to Lawman in third.
 The winning time of 2 minutes 4.9 seconds was none too flash but that was because of the early muddling pace.
 Nonetheless, Dulcify was timed to run the last 800 metres in a scorching 46.6 seconds.
 In fact, he ran a faster last 300 metres than Australia’s top sprinters managed in the A.J.
 Moir Stakes eighty minutes later, and they were finishing off a race of less than half the distance!
-Years later, reflecting on that stunning performance upon his retirement from the saddle, Thomson observed: “An extraordinary thing happened and never before had I ever witnessed it nor did I ever after.
+Years later and long after his retirement from the saddle, Thomson reflected on Dulcify’s spontaneous combustion that day at Moonee Valley: “An extraordinary thing happened and never before had I ever witnessed it nor did I ever after.
 All of a sudden Dulcify just absolutely took off.
 It was like being a passenger.
 I always say there were lots of things racing through my mind…I hope he’s as good as I think he is because I’ll be looking for a job on Monday morning if he gets beat in this.”

 As a proud, elated Colin Hayes waited for his champion’s return to scale amidst a cauldron of journalists and a racecourse crowd that roared, throbbed and thundered, above the din, he asked: “Isn’t he something else?
 Can anyone now doubt he is Australia’s best racehorse?
 I don’t know whether he will stay 3200 metres but he has won up to 2500 metres, and he is so relaxed.
 His improvement has been dramatic.
 I can honestly say I just don’t know how far he will go.”
 However, before the Melbourne Cup, came the Mackinnon Stakes seven days later.
 During that week Dulcify’s trackwork was all about extending his stamina.
 As a result, there was little dash on offer at the end of a Mackinnon Stakes in which his stablemate Minuetto (66/1) had set a testing gallop.
 Indeed, a major upset appeared likely when Shivaree clearly headed Dulcify (4/9) two hundred metres out.
 Still, the son of Decies wouldn’t be beaten and he forged to the front some fifty metres from the line to win by a neck.
 Damned with faint praise, Dulcify’s price in the Cup blew out to 3/1.